Turkish bird language

 Turkish bird language (kuş dili) is a version of the Turkish language communicated through high-pitched whistles and melodies.
 It was originally used by Turkish farmers to communicate over large distances, and is now down to 10,000 speakers.
-The language is associated with Kuşköy, a village in Turkey's northern Pontic Mountains that has hosted a Bird Language, Culture and Art Festival annually since 1997.
+The language is associated with Kuşköy, a village in northern Turkey's Giresun Province that has hosted a Bird Language, Culture and Art Festival annually since 1997.
 The language dates back 400 years, but the origin is still uncertain.
 UNESCO included the bird language in its 2017 list of Intangible Cultural Heritage.
-Other countries with whistling languages include Greece, Mexico, and Mozambique.
+Other countries with whistled languages include Greece, Mexico, and Mozambique.